snowdrop/k8s-infra/ibm-cloud/README.md

 #### Destroy an existing VPC

-Destry an existing VPC and it's subnets.
+Destroy an existing VPC and it's subnets.

 ```bash
 $ ansible-playbook vpc-destroy.yml